skyscrapers/terraform-concourse/README.md

 This module sets up the needed Vault resources for Concourse:

 - It creates a Vault policy that allows read-only access to `/concourse/*`
-- It creates a Vault role in the aws auth backend (which should be previously created) for Concourse and attaches the previously mentioned policy
+- It creates a Vault role in the aws auth method (which should be previously created - explained below) for Concourse and attaches the previously mentioned policy

 ### Available variables